If you have multiple sclerosis (MS), you’ve probably heard conflicting claims about a new diet or supplement that could help your symptoms.

 Some diet plans can jeopardize your health and omit nutrients.
-Eating a well-balanced, low-fat diet full of fiber and colorful fruits and vegetables is likely the best place to start.
+So, eating a well-balanced, low-fat diet full of fiber and colorful fruits and vegetables is likely the best place to start.
 Talk with your doctor to find out the facts before starting any diet plan.

 Keep reading to find out about emerging research regarding MS and diet.